6 Surprising Brands Creating Content We Actually Love

 Brands are busy doing what they do: creating, marketing and selling products or services … and publishing magazines.

-Yes, you read that right.
+Yes, that’s right.
 A surprising collection of brands is creating compelling content for their customers.
-From print magazines to insightful and well-designed blogs, brands are increasingly understanding the value of creating a content marketing strategy that doesn’t prioritize in-your-face brand pitches and product promo — and we’re here for it.
+From print magazines to insightful and well-designed blogs, brands are increasingly understanding the value of creating a content marketing strategy that doesn’t prioritize in-your-face brand pitches and product promos.

 We identified six surprising brands that are creating content we love.
 From industry to audience to mission, these brands and their publications are different in almost every way.
 But they have one (very important) thing have in common: They’re creating compelling content that prioritizes engagement and community in order to drive the brand’s mission, and leaving heavy marketing-speak in the backseat.